jounihenrikki/bashy/README.md

 Bashy was developed to help manage appliances in isolated environments by a guy who had nothing but command shell in his toolbox.
 Over the years Bashy has become a crown jewel in the box, demonstrating many of the fine capabilities of Bash.
 Please feel free to bring in your ideas and help in testing the scripts.
+I hope you also find some to it.

 This bashy-core package is the minimun set of files, the platform to build scripts on.
 Plus some extras for demonstration and inspiration.